-World to Trump: Stand up against racism, neo-Nazis
+World to Trump: Stand up against racism

 A number of other British lawmakers were heavily critical of Trump's comments.

-Sajid Javid, the Secretary of State for Communities, posted on Twitter that he'd learned as a child that neo-Nazis were bad and anti-Nazis good.
+Sajid Javid, the secretary of state for communities, posted on Twitter that he'd learned as a child that neo-Nazis were bad and anti-Nazis good.
 "It was pretty obvious," he said.

 Ruth Davidson, the leader of the Conservative Party in Scotland, tweeted: "The President of the United States has just turned his face to the world to defend Nazis, fascists and racists.
 For shame."